notfound8852/native-glibc-android-/Linux-on-Android/README.md

 ---
 #### Seventh Step:
 This is copying over all of android's binaries and files over to the linux rootfs.
-We do this so that android's init or the linker still has all the binaries it needs without bothering us.
+We do this so that android's init or the linker still has all the binaries it needs and in turn doesn't bother us.
 ```sh
 cp -r /sbin/* /data/rootfs/sbin/
 cp -r /lib/* /data/rootfs/lib/
 cp -r /root/* /data/rootfs/root/
 ```

-Now /etc is a bit different since it is a link to /system/etc.
+Now /etc is a bit different since it is a symbolic link to /system/etc.

 ---
 **OPTIONALLY:** You can simply unlink it and not have to worry about /etc entirely..
 This can be done by like this: